psingh-data/shinkansen-satisfaction-prediction/README.md

 # Shinkansen Travel Experience Prediction

+Rank 1 solution with an accuracy of 0.9524465

+---

 ## Overview

 This project predicts passenger satisfaction for the Shinkansen Bullet Train using machine learning.

-The model was developed as part of a hackathon and achieved Rank 1 on the leaderboard with an accuracy of 0.9524465.
+The objective is to classify whether a passenger is satisfied (1) or not satisfied (0) based on travel and service-related attributes.

 ---

 ## Problem Statement
-The objective is to classify whether a passenger is satisfied (1) or not satisfied (0) based on:

-- Travel data (distance, delays, class)
-- Service feedback (comfort, cleanliness, catering, etc.)
+Passengers were surveyed after their journey and asked about their overall experience.

+The goal is to identify key factors influencing satisfaction and build a model that accurately predicts the outcome.

 ---

 ## Dataset

-The dataset consists of two components:
+The dataset consists of two parts:

-- Travel Data: Passenger and journey-related attributes
+- Travel Data: Contains passenger and journey-related features such as travel distance and delays
-- Survey Data: Post-travel service ratings
+- Survey Data: Contains service ratings such as cleanliness, comfort, catering, and more

-Both datasets were merged using a common identifier (ID).
+Both datasets are merged using a common ID.

 ---

 ## Approach

 ### Data Preprocessing
 - Merged travel and survey datasets
-- Handled missing values using median (numerical) and default categories (categorical)
+- Handled missing values
-- Ensured consistency between training and testing data
+- Cleaned and standardized categorical variables

+---

 ### Feature Engineering
-The following features were created to improve model performance:
+Key features created include:

+- Total Delay (arrival + departure delay)
-- Total_Delay: Combined arrival and departure delay
+- Service Mean and Standard Deviation
-- Service_Mean: Average service rating
-- Service_Std: Variation in service ratings
-- High_Service_Count: Count of high ratings
-- Low_Service_Count: Count of low ratings
+- High and Low Service Count
-- Delay_Impact: Interaction between delay and service quality
+- Delay Impact on Experience
-- Experience_Score: Combined metric of service and delay
+- Combined Experience Score

+---

 ### Model

-A LightGBM classifier was used due to its effectiveness on structured data.
+A LightGBM classifier was used due to its efficiency on structured data.

 Key parameters:
 - n_estimators = 4000
 - learning_rate = 0.01
 - num_leaves = 128
 - subsample = 0.9
 - colsample_bytree = 0.9

-Categorical variables were encoded using one-hot encoding to avoid ordinal bias.
+Categorical variables were encoded using one-hot encoding.

 ---

 ## Results

 - Accuracy: 0.9524465
 - Rank: 1

 ---

 ## Key Insights

-- Service quality is the strongest predictor of passenger satisfaction
+- Service quality is the most important factor influencing satisfaction
-- Consistency across services is more important than isolated high ratings
+- Consistency across services matters more than individual high ratings
-- Delay impacts satisfaction, but high service quality can mitigate its effect
+- Delay affects satisfaction, but strong service can offset it

 ---

 ## Tech Stack

 - Python
 - Pandas
 - NumPy
 - LightGBM
 - Scikit-learn

 ---